coolony/inverter/README.md

 Inverter
 ========

-Simply flips LTR-based CSS file to RTL, or the opposite, in pure javascript.
+Simply flips LTR-based CSS file to RTL, or the opposite, in pure javascript, using a bunch of regular expressions.
 Can be both used on the server-side with Node.js, or client-side.
 This package has been inspired by Google's great [CSSJanus](http://code.google.com/p/cssjanus/).

 Basic Usage